-If more than the required number of candidates for any particular office are nominated, you may, within 24 hours of the close of nominations (i.e. - before 12 noon on Monday, September 22, 2025) withdraw your name as a candidate by submitting a notice of withdrawal in writing to the Returning officer.
+At any time during the nomination period or within 24 hours after the close of the nomination period (i.e. - before 12 noon on Tuesday, September 23, 2025), you may withdraw your name as a candidate by filing a notice of withdrawal in writing with the returning officer.
 A faxed or emailed notice of withdrawal will not be accepted.